Clinical Trials (PDQ®)

 I. To screen cancer patients across different histological sites to identify those with functional defects in the Fanconi anemia (FA) pathway in their tumors.

 II.
-To establish the safety and practicality of treating patients with FA-deficient tumors with the PARP inhibitor ABT-888 as protracted monotherapy.
+To establish the safety and practicality of treating patients with FA-deficient tumors with the poly (adenosine diphosphate [ADP]-ribose) polymerase (PARP) inhibitor ABT-888 (veliparib) as protracted monotherapy.

 IV.
 To select a dose of ABT-888 protracted monotherapy and a dose-schedule of the combination of mitomycin C and ABT-888 in patients with FA deficient tumors for phase 2 trials.

-I. To evaluate for germ line FA-repair deficiency and BRCA mutations in peripheral blood mononuclear cell (PBMC) in patients receiving ABT-888 treatment.
+I. To evaluate for germ-line FA repair deficiency and BRCA mutations in peripheral blood mononuclear (PBMC) in patients receiving ABT-888 treatment.

 II.
-To evaluate in PBMC samples for foci produced by the histone variant gamma-H2AX in patients receiving Mitomycin C with or without ABT-888 in order to assess any possible effect of ABT-888 in the cellular sensing and processing of Mitomycin C-induced DNA double strand breaks.
+To evaluate in PBMC samples for foci produced by the histone variant gamma-H2A histone family, member X (H2AX) in patients receiving mitomycin C with or without ABT-888 in order to assess any possible effect of ABT-888 in the cellular sensing and processing of mitomycin C-induced deoxyribonucleic acid (DNA) double strand breaks.

 III.
 Quantify the number of patients with antitumor responses.

-OUTLINE: This is a dose-escalation study of ABT-888.
-Patients are assigned to 1 of 2 treatment groups.
+OUTLINE: This is a dose-escalation study of veliparib.
+Patients are assigned to 1 of 2 treatment arms.

-GROUP I: Patients receive ABT-888 orally (PO) twice daily (BID) in the absence of disease progression or unacceptable toxicity.
+ARM I: Patients receive veliparib orally (PO) twice daily (BID) in the absence of disease progression or unacceptable toxicity.

-GROUP II: Patients receive ABT-888 PO BID on days 1-7, 1-14, 1-21, or 1-28.
+ARM II: Patients receive veliparib PO BID on days 1-7, 1-14, or 1-21.
 Patients also receive mitomycin C intravenously (IV) over 10-20 minutes on day 1.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
-Blood and tissue samples are collected periodically for further laboratory analysis, including BRCA mutation analysis and H2AX and FancD2 activation analysis.

 After completion of study treatment, patients are followed up for 12 weeks.

-- Histologically confirmed solid tumor malignancy for which no curative or standard therapy exists or for which standard therapy is no longer effective
+- Patients must have a histologically confirmed solid malignancy that is metastatic, or unresectable, or recurrent, for which no curative or standard of care exist, or this standard of care is no longer effective

 - Leukocytes >= 3,000/mcL